 Just like pumpkin pie without the crust…creamy and delicious served warm, room temperature or cold.
-I use coconut sugar in this recipe and it turns out amazing.
+I used coconut sugar in this pumpkin custard recipe and it turned out amazing.
 Here is an article about the benefits of cooking with coconut sugar instead of unhealthy refined sugars.
 It tastes very similar to brown sugar.
 The trick here is sifting the sugar mixture well before adding it into the wet mixture.
 This creates a nice creamy texture.

 Adapted from Martha Stewart Recipes